 Do you have a strong academic record and a passion for research?
 Do you wish to develop your studies at the leading edge of knowledge in your field?
 Would you like to meet international experts in economics research?

 A total of 95% of the graduates from the Master's degree program continue their doctoral studies at prestigious universities.
-The rest access the non-academic labor market in research centers, consultancies and international organizations.
+The remaining 5% access the non-academic labor market in research centers, consultancies and international organizations.

 An admission committee formed by members of the department of Economics and faculty of the master studies the applications and make proposals to the direction of the Master in Economic Analysis.